SirGoodenough/HA_Blueprints/Automations/HumidifierWaterThrottleControl.md

     The Blueprint needs to send the time value to var2 in your sonoff SV.
 On my system the MQTT topic to do this is cmnd/humidifier/var2.
 Yours will be something similar.
 In order to determine exactly what your will be, follow these instructions.

-    Begin by opening the webui of your Tasmotda SV switch
+    Begin by opening the webui of your Tasmota SV switch.

 #### Select the Configuration tab